-What are the advantages of studying in Ger 1.
-What reasons are there for studying at the l 2.
-How much German will international studen З. What school-leaving qualification do interna 4.
-How can prospective international students 5.
-6. How do prospective international students 7.
-How can prospective international students 8.
-How much does studying at the KU cost?.
-Are there scholarship programs or other typ 9.
-10. Are international students allowed to work of 11.
-Which documents are required for entering 12.
-What kind of support do internationals receipt 13.
-Where do international students live?....
-What are the costs of living in Eichstätt and 14.
-15. How do you get around and is there a publi 16.
-How safe is life in Eichstätt and Ingolstadt?
-17. How does the medical care system in Germ What do Germany and Bavaria have to offer 18.
-19. What opportunities do internationals have a Where can I get more information?
-20.
+1. What are the advantages of studying in Germany?
+2. What reasons are there for studying at the KU?
+3. How much German will international students have to know?
+4. What school-leaving qualification do internationals need in order to study at the KU?
+9 5.
+How can prospective international students prepare for their studies at the KU? \ldots .
+11 6.
+How do prospective international students find their suitable degree program?
+12 7.
+How can prospective international students apply for studies at the KU?
+8. How much does studying at the KU cost?16 9.
+Are there scholarship programs or other types of financial support?
+10. Are international students allowed to work during their studies?
+11. Which documents are required for entering Germany?
+12. What kind of support do internationals receive at the KU?
+13. Where do international students live?
+14. What are the costs of living in Eichstätt and Ingolstadt?
+15. How do you get around and is there a public transport network?
+16. How safe is life in Eichstätt and Ingolstadt?
+17. How does the medical care system in Germany work?
+18. What do Germany and Bavaria have to offer as a travel destination?
+19. What opportunities do internationals have after their studies?
+20. Where can I get more information?